SignalGo/SignalGo-full-net/README.md

 16. with two line of code make your server as a telegram.bot without any changes

-17.support validation rule system easy and powerful ...and other features!
+17. support validation rule system easy and powerful

+...and other features!